-- Cabin baggage must not exceed 2 pieces, weighing a maximum of 14kgs combined per passenger (one piece cannot weigh more than 10kgs).
+- Carry-on baggage must not exceed 2 pieces, weighing a maximum of 14kgs combined per passenger (one piece cannot weigh more than 10kgs).

 - Checked baggage allowance is 40kgs per passenger, where the total dimensions for each piece must not exceed 158cm (62in).
 You can calculate the dimensions by adding together the width, height and depth of the piece of baggage.

-- Cabin baggage must not exceed 1 piece, weighing a maximum of 7kgs per passenger.
+- Carry-on baggage must not exceed 1 piece, weighing a maximum of 7kgs per passenger.

 - Checked baggage allowance is 30kgs per passenger, where the total dimensions for each piece must not exceed 158cm (62in).
 You can calculate the dimensions by adding together the width, height and depth of the piece of baggage.

 If you need an additional checked baggage allowance, you can purchase it online before travel.
-Note: excess baggage can't be purchased at the airport before departure.
+Note: additional baggage can't be purchased at the airport before departure.